-Caladenia audasii has less than 8 plants remaining in the wild.
+Caladenia audasii has only 5 known plants remaining in the wild.
 It is endangered under the federal Environment Protection and Biodiversity Conservation Act (1999) and listed under the Victorian Flora and Fauna Guarantee Act (1988).

 Three of these plants fall within the Grampians National Park and associated reserves (two of which were discovered in community surveys in 2016).
 These plants urgently need supplementation to remain as viable populations into the future.
 With such low numbers left in the wild, the populations are not sustainable and every plant has critical importance for the long term recovery and genetic resources for this species.
 Pollinator identification is also critical to manage the ecology of this species and reduce incidental harm to the pollinator through ignorance of its habitat requirements.

-This project, funded by DELWP through its Biodiversity On-ground Action grants from November 2017 until March 2020, will involve:
+This project has been funded by DELWP through its Biodiversity On-ground Action grants from November 2017 until June 2020.

-- Fencing of the newly discovered plants at one site in the Grampians to protect them from grazing kangaroos, wallabies and rabbits.
+- An exclusion fence was constructed in August 2018 at one site in the Grampians to protect the newly discovered plants from grazing kangaroos, wallabies and rabbits.

-- Identification of the pollinator for this orchid and its distribution, through guided volunteer pollinator baiting work (assisted by RBGV and ANPC staff).
+- Identification of the pollinator for this orchid and its distribution.

-- Propagation of Caladenia audasii seedlings by RBGV.
+- Propagation of more Caladenia audasii seedlings by RBGV.

 - Installation of cages around reintroduced plants.

 - Using the data collected to update IUCN listings, the Atlas of Living Australia, the Australian Virtual Herbarium and the Victorian Biodiversity Atlas.